Skip to main content

 Autistic children

-Autistic children often process social information differently from neurotypical peers.
-Many find it difficult to infer implicit social rules, take another persons perspective, or reliably decode nonverbal signals such as facial expressions and body language.
-Our applications provide a structured, predictable space where children aged 6–16 can practise these skills at their own pace – currently designed for children with Asperger's.
+Many autistic children struggle with unwritten social rules, perspective-taking, or reading facial expressions and body language.
+Our tools provide a structured space where children aged 6–16 can practise these skills at their own pace.

 What we offer autistic children